Admission Application Requirements

 The personal statement is a chance for applicants to introduce themselves; discuss their interest in TUJ; describe long-term personal, academic or career goals; or share any other information pertaining to academic goals that the applicant would like the Admissions Office to consider.
 The statement should be 250-400 words.

-The statement text should be typed or pasted into the relevant field on the application form.
-If not possible, it may be submitted by e-mail (PDF or Word Document).
+The Personal Statement text should be typed or pasted into the relevant field on the online application form.

 3. Official Standardized Test Results